tsattler/MPV_labs/README.md

-# MPV_labs
-Materials for the Computer Vision Methods course at CVUT
+# Lab assignments for the 3D Reconstruction part of the Computer Vision Methods course